swearingenmj/swearingenmj/README.md

 - I'm currently wading through a small mountain of homework
 - I am starting my M.S.
 (Wish me luck!)
-- I am also building a replica of a QlockTwo Clock using [jolau's QlockTwo DIY](https://github.com/jolau/QlockTwo_DIY "jolau's QlockTwo DIY")
+- I am also working on a personal website: [missy.is](https://missy.is/ "Hey, it's Missy!")

 ### What will I do next?